ilanco/gravity-forms-multi-currency/readme.txt

 the value to the desired currency for this form.

 == Changelog ==

+= 1.7.2 =

+Update calls to reference GFAPI instead of RGFormsModel (as it's deprecated).

 = 1.7.1 =
 Fixed setting currency after upgrade to Gravity Forms 1.7.3